 Mix well and top each muffin before baking.

-If you love pumpkin, use this shortcut to see all of my gluten free pumpkin recipes!
+If you love pumpkin, use this shortcut to see all my gluten free pumpkin recipes!
 I have a lot because I really love fall and the pumpkin spice flavors!!

 If you want your muffins to have a domed style top, bake at 425º F for the first 5 minutes, then reduce the temperature to 350º F.